Balkh: 16th to 19th centuries

 In 1506 Uzbeks entered Balkh under the command of Muhammad Shaybani.
 They were briefly expelled by the Safavids in 1510.
 Babur ruled Balkh between 1511 and 1512 as a vassal of the Persian Safavids.
 But he was defeated twice by the Khanate of Bukhara and was forced to retire to Kabul.
 Balkh was ruled by Bukhara except for Safavid rule between 1598 and 1601.

 The Mughal Emperor Shah Jahan fruitlessly fought them there for several years in the 1640s.
 Nevertheless, Balkh was ruled by the Mughal Empire from 1641 and turned into a subah (imperial top-level province) in 1646 by Shah Jahan, only to be lost in 1647, just like the neighboring Badakhshan Subah.
 Balkh was the government seat of Aurangzeb in his youth.
 In 1736 it was conquered by Nader Shah.
 After his assassination, local Uzbek Hadji Khan declared the independence of Balkh in 1747, under the Maimana Khanate.

-In 1751, Balkh was captured by Ahmad Shah Durrani of the Durrani Empire, and from that time it remained under Afghan rule.
+In 1751, Balkh was captured by Ahmad Shah Durrani of the Durrani Empire.

+The area of Balkh was governed by the Uzbek Qataghan dynasty, with its capital in Khulm, for the majority of the early nineteenth century, and only nominally acknowledged Kabul's suzerainty.
+During this time, the Qataghan dynasty also competed with Bukhara in interdynastic conflicts throughout the area.
+Only through the conquests of the Emirate of Kabul's Dost Mohammad Khan in the 1850s (see also; Afghan Conquest of Balkh), followed by those of Abdur Rahman Khan in 1888, did the region of "little Turkestan" to the south of the Amu Darya (also known as Oxus River) become a permanent part of Afghanistan.
+By 1885, Charles Yate reported that the city was "nothing but a vast ruin" and that there were no more than 500 houses, occupied mostly by "Afghan settlers" and with "very few Usbegs" (i.e. Uzbeks).

 In 1866, after a malaria outbreak during the flood season, Balkh lost its administrative status to the neighbouring city of Mazar-i-Sharif (Mazār-e Šarīf), about 20 km southeast of Balkh.